sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-explained.md

 #### 6. Good digital governance

 Under this theme the DOSP reads that this includes, “[ensuring that] we have proper project oversight and strategic prioritization, and that we learn from past mistakes and build on past successes”.
 The current approach to purchasing large enterprise software locks in the Government of Canada into lengthy and risky contracts.
-As was demonstrated by the Phoenix Project (further discussed below, please reference Historical Context), the risk associated with digital projects is increased through the use of lengthy large and expensive projects with substantial vendors.
+As was demonstrated by the Phoenix Project (further discussed, please reference [Historical Context](strategy-build-vs-buy.html#historical-context)), the risk associated with digital projects is increased through the use of lengthy large and expensive projects with substantial vendors.

 ### D9 Charter